 Other Georges, Austin: The University of Texas & Booklab II, 2008.

 Other Georges is a monograph commissioned by the University of Texas in conjunction with my permanent photography installation on campus.
 The project was conceived as a way to honor a large donor and prominent alumnus of the Law School, also named George, in lui of a monumental statue in his image.
-Assembled and stich bound by hand in a limited edition, it consists of inset digital chromogenic prints and letterpress texts that document notes from my interactions with the people I met at other George’s while photographing Texas in the tradition of classic American road trip.
+Assembled and stitch bound by hand in a limited edition, it consists of inset digital chromogenic prints and letterpress texts that document my interactions with the people I met at establishments named “George’s” while photographing Texas in the tradition of classic American road trip.